Enemaki/Assignments/README.md

-This repository contains the zuri task from week 3 to week 5
+This branch contains all the frontend tasks for week 3